December 2021 - the lights are on!

-However things will be underway from around 4.30 pm. with a variety of seasonal stalls serving hot food and mulled wine in the area around The Green.
+Things get underway from around 4.30 pm. with a variety of seasonal stalls serving hot food and mulled wine in the area around The Green.
 Income from these stalls and donations are our main source of raising the £8,000 required annually.
-There will also be the regular musical contributions from the E.A.S.Y.
+There is usually regular musical contributions from the E.A.S.Y.
 Band and the local school choir.
-Santa Claus will be arriving at 5pm and will be around for the rest of the evening with gifts for all the children who visit his grotto.
+Santa Claus arrives at 5pm and will be around for the rest of the evening with gifts for all the children who visit his grotto.

 Until recently the equipment has been stored in numerous barns and outbuildings scattered around the village.
 A lot of time, effort and form filling has enabled the purchase of our own container situated in the middle of the village so this is the first year that lights display equipment will be taken from the new storage facility to be installed.

 There are over 4,000 lamps and almost a mile of cable so it takes in excess of 1,000 man-hours to put on the annual display of Christmas lights in the village.
 In addition to the 25 or so volunteers there is additional support from a large number of businesses and individuals in the village.